bradurani/Gitfile/README.md

 Options are

  - `url` - The Url (https or ssh) of the git repo
- - `path` - The path to install to
+ - `path` - The path to install to (absolute or relative to current dir)
  - `branch` - The branch to install
  - `tag` - The tag to install
+ - `commit` - The commit to install

-`tag` and `branch` cannot both be defined for any repo.
-If neither are defined, then branch `master` is installed.
+You can only use one of `tag`, `branch`, and `repo`.
+If none are defined, then branch `master` is installed.

 # Options

 `gitfile` - Installs from `Gitfile` in the current directory
-`gitfile -f <path>` - Installs using config file at the specified path.
-If path is
+`gitfile <dir>` - Installs using the `Gitfile` in the specified directory.
+Repos are
-                      a dir, it will look for a `Gitfile`
+                  installed relative to the specified directory, not the directory the command is run from

 # Installing